Vraid-Systems/Vraid-Systems.github.io/_posts/2020-08-30-colorado-llc.md

 and regular employees are paying a [larger proportion of national taxes](https://www.cbpp.org/research/federal-tax/policy-basics-where-do-federal-tax-revenues-come-from) than [shell companies for the rich](https://www.icij.org/investigations/panama-papers/), why not play the same games until the legislation catches up?
-By no means do I support an unfair tax system, just trying to let the common people take advantage of the loopholes, while we try to reverse the [Citizen United](https://www.brennancenter.org/our-work/research-reports/citizens-united-explained) evils of our past.
+By no means do we support an unfair tax system, just trying to let the common people take advantage of the loopholes, while we try to reverse the [Citizen United](https://www.brennancenter.org/our-work/research-reports/citizens-united-explained) evils of our past.

 ## Creating a new legal entity